raspberrypilearning/the-all-seeing-pi/worksheet2.md

 ## Set up the camera

 1. Now that we know the buttons work, let's set up the code for the camera.
-First add an import statement with the others at the top:
+First add an import statement to the existing ones at the top of the program:

   ```python
   from picamera import PiCamera
   ```

-1. Locate the existing line `take_pic_btn.when_pressed = take_picture` and below it add the following code to set up the camera object:
+1. Locate the existing line `take_pic_btn.when_pressed = take_picture` and, below it, add the following code to set up the camera object:

   ```python
   camera = PiCamera()